Patient Events

 Instructions

-1. To view Events, click on the brief case icon in the Patient's listing - Quick Actions.
+To view events, please click the briefcase icon in the patient’s listing under Quick Actions.

-You will see an accordion on top, it can be expanded and closed when needed.
-By default, the patient details accordion will be closed.
+You will find an accordion at the top.
+It can be expanded or closed as needed.
+By default, the patient details accordion is closed.

-1. And, once when clicked on the expand button, you can see the expanded Patient details as follows.
-On the left, you can also view a call icon beside the Mobile, that is used to call the patient on his cell.
+• When you click the expand button, you will be able to view the expanded Patient details as follows.
+On the left side, you can also see a call icon next to the Mobile number, which is used to call the patient on his cell.

-2. If the patient is new and is navigating for the first time, he will be directed to the Events tab to view events.
-It is further categorized into Adverse Events and Pain Reports
+• If the patient is new and is navigating for the first time, he will be directed to the Events tab to view events.
+These are further categorised into Adverse Events and Pain Reports.

 Adverse Events